yushimatenjin/gulp-playcanvas/README.md

 ## gulp-playcanvas
-PlayCanvas gulp can upload to PlayCanvas.
+This Plugin can upload to PlayCanvas.
 Supported files : [`.js`,`.html`,`.css`,`.txt`,`.json`]

 ## Installation